-Historical Data: In the first run of the Pipeline, Hevo ingests the data for the past one year for all the objects in your Zendesk account.
-From Release 1.76 onwards, for all existing and new Pipelines, Hevo ingests your historical data in reverse order, starting from the latest to the earliest.
+Historical Data: In the first run of the Pipeline, Hevo ingests the data of the past one year for all the selected objects in your Zendesk account.
+From Release 1.76 onwards, for all existing and new Pipelines, Hevo ingests your historical data using the Recent Data First approach.
 This enables you to have quicker access to the most recent data.

-Incremental Data: All new and updated Events are synchronized with your Destination as per your selected ingestion frequency.
+Incremental Data: Once the historical load is complete, all new and updated records are synchronized with your Destination as per the ingestion frequency.

 Hevo supports the Zendesk Support and Talk APIs for fetching data for various objects.
 The Support API is used to fetch information for the Organizations, Tickets, Ticket Events, and Users categories of objects, and the Talk API is used to fetch information for the Calls and Legs objects.

 Using the Zendesk Support API, the following tables (objects) are created in the Destination when you run the Pipeline:

 |Brands||Full Load||Contains details of the customer-facing identities (URLs) of your company.|

 |Custom Roles||Full Load||Contains details of the custom roles created for your Support agents and the access that these roles have.

 For example, you can create a role Contributor and assign it to agents who can make only internal comments on a ticket.

 |Groups||Full Load||Contains details of the groups into which your agents and tickets can be organized.|

 |Group Memberships||Full Load||Contains details of the groups to which an agent is linked.|